Richard Oakey was a West Augusta stalwart whose promising career as a Norwood ruckman was cut short by injury.

 Richard answered the call of home and was captain-coach of South Augusta in 1965 and 1966, winning the Transcontinental Medal in the latter year.
 In 1965 he was vice-captain of the Spencer Gulf league combined team chosen from 12 clubs.
 In 1966 he captained that team in one match.
 Among his teammates were Barrie Robran and Graham Cornes.

 In 1967 Richard returned as captain-coach to his original club, West Augusta, where his onfield ability and demand for discipline produced Spencer Gulf premierships in 1969, 1972 and 1973.
-Under his coaching, West Augusta won the Port Augusta Football League premiership six years in a row, from 1968 to 1973.
+Under his coaching, West Augusta won the Port Augusta Football League premiership five years in a row, from 1968 to 1972.

 Although proppy, he was appointed playing coach of the combined Port Augusta squad in 1969.
 Free from injury, he was captain-coach of the combined Port Augusta squad in 1970 and 1971.
 He was often on one leg over five years before a debilitating cartilage operation in 1972 ended his football career.